sarfarajpatel/Practical-Machine-Learning/predictionExercise.R.md

 pred_final

-NOTE : I am new to the Github and put a lot of efforts to include images in my course-write up but I could not.
+Kind Request : I am new to the Github and I found that the behaviour of images is strange, it shows sometimes and not showing other time.
 So if you want to take a look at the images you may prefer below links

 http://s15.postimg.org/ukpfds1nb/Correlation_Grid.jpg

 http://s17.postimg.org/5bknywu73/Graph_Image.png

 Thanks in advance